gtaswin/SlackBot/README.md

 # SlackBot
 Slack Bot for chat bot automation framework.
-And its specially for developed for Devops / Release engineer.
+And its specially developed for Devops / Release engineer.

 ## Features
 1) RTM based connection.